NethServer/nethsecurity/packages/ns-objects/README.md

 - `base_dn`: LDAP base DN
 - `user_dn`: LDAP user DN; if not present, default is equal as `base_dn`
 - `user_attr`: user attribute to identify the user; usually is `cn` for Active Directory and `uid` for OpenLDAP
+- `user_cn`: user attribute that contains the user complete name
 - `starttls`: can be `0` or `1`, if set to `1` enable StartTLS

 OpenLDAP example: